Lion Brothers Building Earns Awards for Preservation, Community Impact

 Historic Factory in Southwest Baltimore Converted to Office, Studio Space

 The transformation of the historic Lion Brothers building, one of the oldest structures in the Hollins Market neighborhood of southwest Baltimore, is serving as another successful case study in building restoration and adaptive use, community revitalization, and the effectiveness of historic tax credits.
 The building, which opened in January 2018 and is fully occupied, has already received two awards: a Baltimore Heritage Award honoring outstanding preservation and revitalization and a Community Impact Award from the Baltimore chapter of Commercial Real Estate Women (CREW).
-The renovation was designed by Cho Benn Holback, a Quinn Evans Company, for Cross Street Partners.
+The renovation was designed by Quinn Evans for Cross Street Partners.

 Originally built in 1885 as a livery stable, the building was occupied for several decades by the Lion Brothers embroidery company, with numerous additions constructed throughout the 20th century.
 The design team oversaw an exterior restoration to the long-abandoned structure as well as the creation of modern workspace that retains the building’s industrial character.